kreier/jetson/llama.cpp/README.md

 #include <cuda_fp16.h>
 ```

-That is not enough, the new data type `nv_bfloat16` is referenced in many files.
-Replace them with `half`
+That is not enough, the new data type `nv_bfloat16` is referenced 8 times in 2 files.
+Replace each instance of them with `half`

 - 684 in `ggml/src/ggml-cuda/convert.cu`
 - 60 in `ggml/src/ggml-cuda/mmv.cu`